-To compare the quality of the two solutions we first tested them both on three-dimensional surrogate Gaussian sources (Fig. 1).
-We calculated the potentials on a grid of $(x, y, z) \in 4 \times 10 \times 4$ equally spaced points.
-Details of the structure of the sources and calculation of LFP are given in the Appendix.
-This choice of the sources and the grid was motivated by an experimental study of evoked potentials in the barrel cortex of the rat1.
-The Gaussian sources represent localized areas of transmembrane currents.
-The sources were elongated along the y axes so that the conclusions would hold for cortical dipoles generated by active pyramidal cells.
+potentials on a grid of $(x, y, z) \in 4 \times 10 \times 4$ equally spaced points.
+Details of the structure of the sources and calculation of LFP are given in the appendix.
+This choice of the sources and the grid was motivated by an experimental study of evoked potentials in the barrel cortex of the rat (J. Kamiński, private communication).
+The gaussian sources represent localized areas of transmembrane currents.
+The sources were elongated along the y-axes so that the conclusions would hold for cortical dipoles generated by active pyramidal cells.
 We chose this model for its simplicity, as our focus was on testing properties of the methods.
 The applicability of this model is limited, as it is unlikely that it would approximate the real sources in the cerebral cortex at fine spatial scales.
-Therefore we do not make any statements about the actual cortical fields.
-For that purpose one should use much more sophisticated models, for example dipole generators (Tenke et al. 1993).
-One could also couple cortical dynamics calculated in a neural-mass model with LFP templates obtained from a detailed compartmental model of a pyramidal cell (Pettersen et al. 2008).
+Therefore, we do not make any statements about the actual cortical fields.
+For that purpose, one should use much more sophisticated models, for example, dipole generators (Tenke, Schroeder, Arezzo, & Vaughan, 1993).
+One could also couple cortical dynamics calculated in a neural mass model with LFP templates obtained from a detailed compartmental model of a pyramidal cell (Pettersen, Hagen, & Einevoll, 2008).

-For the tests we removed a number of virtual 'recording points', reconstructed the CSD using both LA and LS methods, and compared the normalized L^2 reconstruction errors (Lęski et al. 2007): $e = \int (C - \hat{C})^2 dx / \int C^2 dx$, where C is the original and \hat{C} is the reconstructed CSD.
-For the LS method we used a grid of $4 \times 8 \times 4$ points which covered the whole space occupied by the original grid.
+For the tests, we removed a number of virtual recording points, reconstructed the CSD using both LA and LS methods, and compared the normalized L^2 reconstruction errors (Łęski et al., 2007): $e = \int (C - \hat{C})^2 dx / \int C^2 dx$, where C is the original and \hat{C} is the reconstructed CSD.
+For the LS method, we used a grid of $4 \times 8 \times 4$ points that covered the whole space occupied by the original grid.
 This implied larger spacing in the y direction.
-The iCSD reconstruction was performed with the MATLAB scripts from
+The iCSD reconstruction was performed with the Matlab scripts from Łęski et al. (2007), modified for the situation at hand.
+We used not-a-knot splines with D boundary conditions.1